- Sample Itinerary

 The great Tavaputs Plateau and Desolation Canyon are among the most remote areas of the continental United States.
 This area has been home to the Fremont Indians for thousands of years.
 You’ll find a remarkable array of flora and fauna in this area accented by tall rainbow colored cliffs sculpted by centuries of winds and water.
-History has it that Butch Cassidy and the Sundance Kid used this area as a hideaway in their escape from law enforcement back in the “Old West Days”.

 This 84 mile white water rafting trip into Desolation Canyon takes us on the ride of a lifetime and we will encounter over 60 rapids!
 Belknap Rapid, created in 1987 by a flash flood, is a favorite and makes quite an exhilarating experience all by itself.
 The whitewater builds in intensity each day.